port-labs/port-docs/docs/guides/all/ingest-cloud-resources-using-newrelic.md

 </details>

-2. Configuring the Integration Mapping
+2. Configuring the integration mapping

 Locate the New Relic integration in the [Data Sources page](https://app.getport.io/settings/data-sources) and add the following mapping for cloud resources: